mean00/avidemux2/README.md

 bash bootStrap.bash --with-system-libass
 ```

-The compiled output will be in the `install` subdirectory of `avidemux2`.
+The compiled output will be in the `install` subdirectory of the build directory.

 Avidemux can be run without installation by means of a start script derived
 from the template `run_avidemux_template.sh`.

 1. Make a copy of this script file.
-2. Only if Avidemux repository has been cloned to a different location than `${HOME}/avidemux2`,
+2. If Avidemux has been built in a different location than `${HOME}/avidemux2`,
-edit the value of variable `TOPSRCDIR` to point to the *actual* location of the source tree.
+edit the value of variable `BUILDTOP` to point to the *actual* build directory.
+Adjust the value of variable `PREFIX` if necessary.
 3. Copy the script to a directory listed in `$PATH` and make it executable.